kevinmartinjos/openmosaic/README.md

 ####Directory structure

-1) server.js - the nodejs server.
-Takes information from index.html, performs some simple calculations, and distributes it to all the clients.
+1) server.js - Facilitates message passing between the differenc clients, and the backbone of the framework.

-2) app.js - contains the actual code that runs in index.html.
-If you want to make your own game/program that runs accross multiple screens, this is the file you should edit

-3) packer.js - Responsible for the green boxes in packer_view.html. packer.js determines how you should arrange the screens of your client so that the collective image/frame would correspond to the content in index.html canvas.
-I spend hours trying to come up with a working algorithm and finally hit upon this [great article](http://www.codeproject.com/Articles/210979/Fast-optimizing-rectangle-packing-algorithm-for-bu).
-The algorithm is adapted to suit my needs.

-4) primitives.js - contains one useful function I wrote to make things easier.
-Will be removed sooner or later.
-Don't bother

-5) data_structures.js - Contains data structures used in packer.js

-6) client_template.html - the file that gets loaded every time you open a slave. eg('localhost:8000/slave5')

-7) packer_view.html - contains the result of packer.js

-8) index.html - takes code from app.js and executes it
+2) packer_view.html - Sort of like a control panel.
+You see the orientation of the total screen on this page and also initiate the sketch by pressing the buttons in here.

+3) client_template.html - This page is loaded when you navigate to localhost:8000/slave<insert_a_number_here>.
+Also contains some framework specific initializations

+4) contains the various libraries and source files needed and also some demo sketches.
+I will reorganize the folder into something that makes more sense, but later.

 ####How it works

-The node server calls packer.js every time a client connects to it.
+The node server calls scripts/packer.js every time a client connects to it.
 Packer.js gets the dimensions of the client screen and decides how the screen(s) should be arranged.
 When another client connects, packer.js is called again.
 The arrangement of screens can be viewed by navigating to packer_view.html

-Opening index.html on the browser loads all the code in app.js and runs it in a canvas on index.html.
-If you go through app.js, you will see that a signal is emitted each time a function is called.
-The server distributes this signal to all the clients after scaling the arguments.For example, if you call `lineTo(200, 200)` in app.js, and you have 4 clients of screen size 200 x 200 each, each client will get a signal that asks it execute the function `lineTo` but with different arguments.
+When you press the load button, the p5js sketch that you passed as a command line argument to the server is loaded to all the client canvases.
+When you press the translate button, the origin of each of these canvases is translated as determined by the methods in packer.js.
+It contains a rectangle packing algorithm and I got it from Matt Perdeck's [article](http://www.codeproject.com/Articles/210979/Fast-optimizing-rectangle-packing-algorithm-for-bu).

+The packing algorithm also determines by how much each of the shapes in the sketch should be scaled up so that they fit the new combined display.
+I've hacked the [p5js](p5js.org) library and added some scaling functions to make this happen.
+See the [openmosaic branch](https://github.com/lonesword/p5.js/tree/openmosaic) of p5.js in my repository to see how I've reworked p5.js to my needs.